wangkanai/IdentityAdmin/README.md

 ```

 ### Directory Structure

-* `src` - The code of this project lives here
+* `src` - The source code of this project lives here.
-* `test` - Unit tests of this project to valid that everything pass specs
+* `test` - The unit tests code of this project to valid that everything pass specs.
+* `sample` - The sample code of this project lives here.

 ### Contributing